 The outline of the adopted approach indicates the extensive data requirements of the valuation.
 In terms of gathering data, two main sources were referenced.
 The first was desktop review, which included sources such as academic papers, journal articles, government publications and public records, all available online.
 The second source was soliciting information from stakeholders, entailing correspondence such as emails and phone calls to various parties including local municipalities, private enterprises, and related parties.

 Proceeding to the valuation, it is crucial to note that two scenarios were run, namely a conservative and alternative scenario.
+Not all ecosystem services were valued in our research due to a lack of usable data, as a result making the conservative and alternative scenario results both reflect lower bound estimates.
+By working with these estimated lower bound unit values, much of the uncertainties are mitigated.
 The conservative scenario opted for the lower unit value or narrower definition of services throughout.